dentarg/auth0-blog/_posts/2018-01-22-building-a-blog-with-gatsby-react-and-webtask.markdown

 ## Another blog, with Gatsby

 The [starter blog](https://github.com/gatsbyjs/gatsby-starter-blog) by [Kyle Mathews](https://twitter.com/kylemathews) is great!
-But I felt it was missing a few well known features you'd come to expect from a blog if you're familiar with [Wordpress](https://wordpress.org/) or similar blog frameworks.
+But I felt it was missing a few well-known features you'd come to expect from a blog if you're familiar with [Wordpress](https://wordpress.org/) or similar blog frameworks.

-In this guide we're going to use Gatsby to generate our content from [Markdown](https://en.wikipedia.org/wiki/Markdown) files along with adding pagination to pages and allow our users to log in using [Auth0.js](https://auth0.com/docs/libraries/auth0js).
+In this guide, we're going to use Gatsby to generate our content from [Markdown](https://en.wikipedia.org/wiki/Markdown) files along with adding pagination to pages and allow our users to log in using [Auth0.js](https://auth0.com/docs/libraries/auth0js).

 ### React

 Gatsby uses React for its ability to enable developers to build modular and reusable code.
-React has a large collection of open source components, guides and tools that are all relevant, as Gatsby acts close to a normal React application.
+React has a large collection of open source components, guides, and tools that are all relevant, as Gatsby acts close to a normal React application.

 Newcomers to React can learn about [bootstrapping a React project](https://auth0.com/blog/bootstrapping-a-react-project/) here.